healthlocker/healthlocker/README.md

 * Users can create, view, update and delete coping strategies they have made
 * Users can visit their account page where they can update their name, email, or phone number
+* Users can visit their profile and the consent section to update their preference for sharing their data with researchers